boost-edu-tools/gitinspectorgui/docs/development/advanced/design-system-integration.md

 - Design tokens from figma-tokens.json
 - Flowbite patterns for ${componentType}
 - Demo modes with realistic data
-- Auto-deploy to GitLab Pages for testing
+- Auto-deploy to GitHub Pages for testing
 `;
 ```